ArcovanBreda/CEConvDL2/blogpost.md

   *Figure C.1: Test accuracy over the hue-shift for color-equivariant and ResNet-18 with various degrees of color-jitter augmentation.*
 </div>

 The figure shows that in order to create stable accuracy for the original model, jitter values of 0.2 and 0.4 are insufficient.
-Instead the jitter augmentation should at least account for fluctuations of 50% as displayed in Figure 3.
+Instead, the jitter augmentation should at least account for fluctuations of 50% as displayed in Figure 3.
 Contrarily, the CE-ResNet18 model improves significantly from adding 0.1 jitter and seems stable from 0.2 jitter.
-This can be explained by the fact that the color equivariance is applied for 3 rotations, resulting in equivariance at -120, 0 and 120 degrees (see the baseline).
+This can be explained by the fact that the color equivariance is applied for 3 rotations, resulting in equivariance at -120, 0, and 120 degrees (see the baseline).
 However, the CE-ResNet model only allows for discrete rotations.
 The addition of jitter can account for the values in between the rotations.
 Therefore, the equivariance helps reduce the amount of augmentation needed.
 However, the CE models increase the number of parameters from 11.2 M to 11.4 M. Therefore, there is a trade-off between accuracy and the number of parameters.

 ### D. Training time study